-Ulen Sentalu means "Ulating Blencong Sejatine Tataning Lumaku" which means a lamp of the true human life, built on the land area is cool and beautiful amongst the thick foliage in Kaliurang and called Kaswargan Park (Garden of Eden).
-The construction using stone mountain, took many years before it was finally completed and inaugurated in 1997.
-If understand the history of the kingdom of Mataram Yogyakarta and Solo, will likely find its own preoccupations while listening to the story.
-The goods on display in the museum is the contribution of the daughter of Sultan Yogyakarta, Surakarta, Pakualaman and Mangkunegaran.
-Some painting work of Yogyakarta Art university painter who painted from the original photograph and there is also a direct contribution palace.
+Ulen Sentalu is culture museum in north part of Yogyakarta.
+The word means "Ulating Blencong Sejatine Tataning Lumaku" which means a lamp of the true human life, built on the land area with cool air and beautiful amongst the thick foliage in Kaliurang, called Kaswargan Park (Garden of Eden).
+The construction using stone from the mountain and it took many years before finally completed and inaugurated in 1997.
+If understand the history Mataram kingdom of Yogyakarta and Solo, will likely find its own preoccupations while listening to story.
+The goods on display in the museum contribute by daughter of Sultan Yogyakarta, Surakarta, Pakualaman and Mangkunegaran.
+Some painting work of Yogyakarta Art university painter, who painted from original photograph and there is also direct contribution from palace.

-Ullen Sentalu has a total of 7 rooms, including the main entrance, Selo Giri cave and 5 rooms in the village of Kambang.
-When passing the entrance and shady paths and Guwo Selo Giri meaning mountain stone cave.
-In dungeon room can see some photos of Yogyakarta city and several photos of former palace dancers in action.
-But make no mistake, despite the female characters on the dancers, but none of the dancers are women, because women were not allowed to dance in public.
-So to replace the role of the youth that they are slim and lithe like a princess palace.
-The royal princess characters that stand out, for example BRAy.
-Partini Djayadiningrat who authored the book "Ande Ande Lumut" and first published by the Central Library with Antipurbani pseudonym.
+Ullen Sentalu has 7 rooms, including the main entrance, Selo Giri cave and 5 rooms in Kambang village.
+When passing the entrance, shady paths and Selo Giri Cave meaning mountain stone cave.
+In dungeon room can see some photos of Yogyakarta and several photos of former palace dancers in action.
+But do not mistake, despite the female characters on the dancers, but none of the dancers are women, because women were not allowed to dance in public.
+So, to replace the role of the youth that they are slim and lithe like a princess palace.
+The royal princess characters, that stands out, for example Bray Partini Djayadiningrat, who authored the book "Ande-Ande Lumut" and first published by the Central Library with Antipurbani pseudonym.

 Some photos of Sultan family shots during Sultan Hamengkubuwono VII named Kasian Cephas.
-Some of the photographs depicts a woman with a pose that is considered daring at the time it was considered daring, a photo titled Denok depicting ordinary women posing on the couch with a cloth covering the chest to the knees.
-It was considered a bold pose for the ancient fabric elevate women are strictly prohibited beyond 3 cm from the ankle.
+Some of photographs depicts a woman with a pose that considered daring at the time.
+Photo titled Denok depicting ordinary women posing on couch with a cloth covering the chest to knees.
+It was considered bold pose for the ancient fabric elevates women are strictly prohibited beyond 3 cm from ankle.